Nike-Inc/brickflow/docs/workflows.md

 17. Define timeout_seconds check condition that triggers workflow failure if duration exceeds threshold
 18. Define the parameters on workflow level [databricks docs](https://docs.databricks.com/en/jobs/settings.html#job-parameters)
 19. Define the notification settings for the workflow
+20. To prevent runs of a job from being skipped because of concurrency limits, you can enable queueing for the job

 ### Clusters